5T33Z0/OC-Little-Translated/J_Compiling_Kexts/README.md

 # Compiling custom Kexts for reduced filesize

 ## About
-There are a couple of essential kexts which enable non-Apple devices like on-board Audio (AppleALC), Wifi and Bluetooth (OpenIntelWireless, IntelBluetoothFirmware, BrcmFirmwareData, etc.) in macOS that contain hundreds of different configurations and firmware variants to cover all sorts of device variants.
-Therefore, the size of these kexts grows bigger and bigger over time.
-But with a bit of knowledge you can compile custom variants of these kexts tailor-made for your hardware setup.
+There are a couple of essential kexts which enable non-Apple devices like on-board Audio (AppleALC), Wifi and Bluetooth (OpenIntelWireless, IntelBluetoothFirmware, BrcmFirmwareData, etc.) in macOS.
+These kexts can contain hundreds of different configurations and firmwares to cover all sorts of device variants.
+Therefore, the size of them grows bigger and bigger over time.
+But with a bit of effort, you can compile slimmed-down variants of these kexts tailor-made for your system.

 Below you will find links to guides to compile slimmed-down versions of kext which are known to be notoriously large in size by default.

-**NOTE**: Since I have no experience with working with the source code of the listed kexts (besides AppleALC), please don't ask me for support – I simply cannot provide it.
-Ask the respective author of the guide instead.
+**NOTE**: Please direct any support requests (besides slimming AppleALC) to the author of the respective guide instead.

 ## Requirements
-- Knowledge of working with Terminal and Source Code
 - [**XCode**](https://developer.apple.com/xcode/)
 - [**MacKernelSDK**](https://github.com/acidanthera/MacKernelSDK)
 - [**IORegistryExplorer**](https://github.com/utopia-team/IORegistryExplorer)